ibm-cloud-docs/speech-to-text/nemo_cloud_doc.md

 -   Credit Card Numbers (formatted as groups of 4 digits)
 -   Punctuations (as spoken in dictations)

-To use the new smart formatting feature for US English, Brazilian Portuguese, French and German ; set the parameter smart_formatting=true and smart_formatting_version=2.
+To use the new smart formatting feature for US English, Brazilian Portuguese, French and German; set the parameter smart_formatting=true and smart_formatting_version=2.

 ### Entity Patterns and Examples
 {: #smart-formatting-differences}